Paul Smith (comics): Career

 Smith's cover for issue #173 would prove influential.
 When editing the 1985 anthology book Heroes for Hope, which was intended to benefit famine relief in Africa, editor Ann Nocenti asked artist Arthur Adams to pattern his cover of that book after Smith's illustration.
 This in turn prompted Bob Budiansky to have Adams produce a Wolverine poster with the same type of pose.
 The image, inked by Terry Austin, became not only a bestselling poster, but an iconic life-size standee for comics shops.
-Smith's splash page for issue #168, of Kitty Pryde in a ski jacket sharply turning towards the reader, has been the subject of numerous homages and imitations.
-He also drew the X-Men / Alpha Flight limited series during his run, though it would not be published until later.
+Smith's splash page for issue #168, of Kitty Pryde in a ski jacket sharply turning towards the reader while yelling, "Professor Xavier is a jerk!", has been the subject of numerous homages and imitations.

-A few months after leaving The Uncanny X-Men, Smith returned as the regular artist on Doctor Strange.
-He worked on that series from #65 to #73, drawing seven of those issues.
-Smith's brief run on X-Men was distinguished by its smooth rendering and minimum of line, and most of it was later reprinted in the From The Ashes trade paperback.
+Smith's brief run on X-Men was distinguished by its smooth rendering and minimum of line, and most of it was later reprinted in the From the Ashes trade paperback.
 Eventually his entire X-Men run was reprinted in Essential X-Men Vol. 4.
 He bookended the Marvel Fanfare series, pencilling a short Daredevil story in issue #1, and writing, drawing and lettering a sequel to that Daredevil tale in #60, the final issue of the book.
 Smith had a brief stint on the X-Men spin-off X-Factor.
 Over the subsequent years Smith would return numerous times to work on various books of the X-Men franchise.

+A few months after leaving The Uncanny X-Men, Smith returned as the regular artist on Doctor Strange.
+He worked on that series from #65 to #73, drawing seven of those issues.
+He also drew the X-Men and Alpha Flight limited series during the final months of this run.
+Both issues of the series were 48 pages long and featured wraparound covers drawn by Smith.
+He was scheduled to pencil a Spider-Man graphic novel, a collaboration with Bob Layton, once his run on Doctor Strange concluded, but it was never completed.

 His other works include The Golden Age and the young adults comic Leave It to Chance, both collaborations with writer James Robinson.
 Smith has also contributed art to a number of First Comics titles including American Flagg!, Nexus, and GrimJack.

 In 2005 Smith drew the Kitty Pryde: Shadow and Flame limited series written by Akira Yoshida.